Sins of the Father (Dexter: New Blood): Plot

 At his cell, Dexter is tormented by Debra (Jennifer Carpenter), mocking him for thinking he could get away with everything.
 Dexter then asks Logan for water and puts him in a headlock, demanding to be let out.
 However, Logan takes out his gun and tries to shoot Dexter, prompting Dexter to break Logan's neck, killing him.
 He takes his keys and escapes the station.
 He contacts Harrison, telling him to meet him at the place where the deer incident took place.
 Meanwhile, Angela discovers Kurt's hideout and is horrified at finding the bodies, including Molly's.
 She tries to contact the station, to no avail.
 She then contacts Teddy (David Magidoff), ordering him to contact all possible authorities.
 Upon discovering that Logan hasn't responded in an hour, she hurries back to the station, where she cries over Logan's corpse.

 By early morning, Dexter meets up with Harrison, who notes the blood on his face.
 As Dexter called him from Logan's phone, Harrison deduces that Dexter killed him.
 Horrified and outraged, Harrison aims the hunting rifle Dexter gave him for Christmas at his father, saying that Dexter's "code" is a lie, and that he kills simply because he enjoys it.
 Harrison says that, if not for him, Debra and Rita would still be alive, and that he would have grown up to be normal and happy.
 Harrison tells Dexter to "Open your eyes and look at what you've done!"
 Dexter reflects on the innocent people in his life who have died because of him, and realizes that Harrison is right: he destroys everyone he gets close to, and can never be the good person and father he wants to be.
 He then tells Harrison that they will both be better off with him dead, and tells him to shoot him.
-After a moment's hesitation, Harrison shoots Dexter in the chest, and a mortally wounded Dexter tells his son he "did good".
-As he lies dying, Dexter holds Debra's hand before succumbing to his wounds.
+After a moment's hesitation, Harrison shoots Dexter in the chest, and Dexter tells his son he "did good" as he falls unconscious; Dexter holds Debra's hand before she fades away.

 Angela arrives at the scene.
 Instead of arresting Harrison, Angela gives him money and instructs him to leave town and never come back.
-She then alters the crime scene to make it look as though she killed Dexter in self-defense, and calls in an "officer-involved shooting".
+She then alters the crime scene to make it look as though she shot Dexter in self-defense, and calls in an "officer-involved shooting".
 In his truck, Harrison finds the letter that Dexter wrote to Hannah 10 years before, instructing her that unless Harrison shows dark tendencies, "let me die so my son can live".
-The series ends with Harrison leaving Iron Lake, finally free of his father's demons.